andyatkinson/andyatkinson.github.io/_posts/2024-05-28-top-5-postgresql-surprises-from-rails-developers.md

 Interpreting the number of pages accessed as " megabytes moved" makes the data movement a little more tangible, especially if we know the MB/s speeds of our hard drives or SSDs.

-For example, for a query that accesses 10,000 pages, using an 8kb page size, we known  approximately 80MB of data is being accessed or "moved."
+For example, for a query that accesses 10,000 pages, using an 8kb page size, approximately 80MB of data is being accessed or "moved."
 To keep things simple, imagine our disk access speed is 10MB/second.
 This means it would be at least 8 seconds to access the data for our query.

 Fortunately modern drives are much faster than 10MB/second.
 However, the takeaway here is to translate pages accessed into megabytes/second, to help understand storage access latency.
 Remember that we want to access as few pages as possible!